What we know about the suspected UNC Charlotte shooter

 - Terrell taught himself French and Portuguese with the help of a language learning program his grandfather bought him and was attending UNC-Charlotte, according to Rold.

-- Terrell never showed any interest in guns or other weapons, Rold said.
-"You're describing someone foreign to me," Rold said in a telephone interview with The Associated Press on Tuesday night.
-"This is not in his DNA."
+- Terrell is on the autism spectrum but "clever as can be," and he never showed any interest in guns or other weapons, Rold said, The Associated Press reported.

+- UNC-Charlotte spokeswoman Buffy Stephens said Terrell had been enrolled at UNC-Charlotte but withdrew during the current semester.

+- The campus police chief said Terrell had not appeared on their radar as a potential threat.